 The Noble Denton name is synonymous with marine warranty in the global oil and gas industry with more than a century of experience providing technical expertise to support challenging projects.

-This expertise is supported by DNV GL’s JUSTAS software, which enables rapid, robust, consistent and cost-effective site-specific assessments of jack-up units in line with ISO or other relevant codes.
-DNV GL’s Noble Denton marine services team is also instrumental in developing and sharing industry knowledge, through joint industry projects and the ISO WG.
+This expertise is supported by DNV’s JUSTAS software, which enables rapid, robust, consistent and cost-effective site-specific assessments of jack-up units in line with ISO or other relevant codes.
+DNV’s Noble Denton marine services team is also instrumental in developing and sharing industry knowledge, through joint industry projects and the ISO WG.

 Better industry knowledge results in better planning and ultimately safer operations, emphasizes Mike.
 “We see our role not just as verifying or helping rig owners to verify that jack-ups are safe to employ, but also to support rig owners and to help them to optimize their assets,” he says.
 “We do more than simply ticking the box.”